Sharing mountpoints on unprivileged Proxmox LXCs

 pct set <CONTAINER_ID> -mp0 <ABSOLUTE_PATH_ON_HOST>,mp=<ABSOLUTE_PATH_ON_GUEST>

-or by adding this line to LXC config file under /etc/pve/lxc/<CONTAINER_ID>.conf on the host:
+or by adding this line to the LXC config file under /etc/pve/lxc/<CONTAINER_ID>.conf on the host:

 mp0: <ABSOLUTE_PATH_ON_HOST>,mp=<ABSOLUTE_PATH_ON_GUEST>

-This will allow you to access host’s shared directory from the container but contents will only be readable.
-For full access, we will chown the mounted directory on the host with correct UID/GID.
+This will allow you to access the host’s shared directory from the container, but the contents will only be readable.
+For full access, we need to chown the mounted directory on the host with the correct UID/GID.

 Ownership

-So, if all we need is to use the root user (0:0) in our container to access the mountpoint, we can simply run this on the host:
+So, if all we need is for the container’s root user to access the mount point, we can run this on the host:

 chown 100000:100000 <MOUNT_POINT_ON_HOST> -R